 Peavey Vyper would really look like something straight from the future if put right next to all the other amps previously mentioned.
 It relies heavily on modern technology to produce all of the different sounds and voicings, which to some of the old guard might seem a little bit off-putting, while others will welcome the practicality and innovation that this amp brings along with it.

-- The said command board consists of a regular guitar jack, and next to it four buttons which transform the amp from the electric, to acoustic, and even a bass guitar amplifier.
+The said command board consists of a regular guitar jack on the far left, and next to it four buttons which transform the amp from the electric to acoustic, and even a bass guitar amplifier.
 The first knob from the left allows you to choose between 25 different effects such as tremolo, phaser, and wah.
 The knob next to it gives you the option to choose between 36 amp models (basically changes the sound of the amp slightly and tries to replicate the sound of some of the iconic amps from Peavey’s line).
-The rest of the knobs are pretty much self explanatory, and you’ll figure it out with a breeze.
+The rest of the knobs are pretty much self-explanatory, and you’ll figure it out with a breeze.

 Who should buy the Vypyr

-- Marshall MG30CFX gives you 30W of power packed in a sizable box holding a single 10 inch speaker, measuring 18.9 x 8.8 x 16.5 inches and weighting 23.8 pounds.
+Marshall MG30CFX gives you 30W of power packed in a sizable box holding a single 10-inch speaker, measuring 18.9 x 8.8 x 16.5 inches and weighing 23.8 pounds.
 When compared to some other amps on this list, it actually looks like a proper-sized amp.